heri/litteraturenn/Readme.md

 ```

 Like Molière, this is based on the complete works of the author.
 The output could be interpreted as avant-garde poem.
 However it clearly suffers from lack of data.

+Results are neutral and could be reused for another project but unusable in production.

 ## CASE 3 : ANDRÉ BRETON (Author, Poet)